open-science-promoters/RDM-promotion/website_build/content/blog/2018-09-07-data-analysis-video-idea-of-text.md

 Similarly quantitative variables are easier to analyse than qualitative ones.
 You can always create categories from quantitative indications, not the way around.

 As an example, if your question is "does obese mice make longer naps", record the mice weight not its category.
-Analysing a correlation between weight and length of naps is more powerful than having the two categories.
+Analyzing a correlation between weight and length of naps is more powerful than having the two categories.